AndreHolzer/Metapolish/US_O.md

 #### **Output directory**

- A main output folder `<date>_GCSM-analysis-results` will be created under the select working directory which will include up to four output subfolder:
+ A main output folder `<date>_Metapolish-results` will be created under the select working directory which will include up to four output subfolder:

 - `pdf2tsv` stores information that was extracted from from .pdf files (if input files where of this type),
 - `compound2metabolite` stores the compound to metabolite conversion tables